isorna/dropcommander/docs/en/dzc/special-rules.md

 Passive Countermeasures may still be used against Destroyer hits.

-### Devastator (DV-X [X])
+### Devastator -DV-X (X)

-_Devastator weapons are designed specifically to deal with the toughest enemies and structures, and normally feature explosive warheads which detonate after penetration._
+_Devastator weapons are designed specifically to deal with the toughest enemies and structures, and normally feature explosive warheads which detonate after penetration_.

 This weapon is denoted by a DV with a number and keywords after it.

 When a Devastator weapon hits a target with the type in brackets, roll to damage as normal.
-However, **it instead does the amount of damage listed by the X value.** If this weapon scores a natural Critical, multiply the X value by 2!
+However, **it instead does the amount of damage listed by the X value**.
+If this weapon scores a natural Critical, multiply the X value by 2!

 _For example a weapon with DV-3 (Behemoths) hits a Behemoth once.
 Roll one dice to Damage as normal.
-If successful, the Behemoth in fact takes three Damage!_
+If successful, the Behemoth in fact takes three Damage!_.

 This special rule may target particular unit types (such as Infantry, Vehicles etc), or even types of scenery pieces.
 It may even affect every type of unit, denoted by "All".
 Sometimes a Devastator weapon has more than one value for different types of units, and sometimes a unit can be affected by multiple types (such as a Large Vehicle for example).
 In this situation, simply pick the highest applicable number.